lorddaedra/django-magiclink/README.md

 # Warning: If this is set to false tokens are more vulnerable to brute force
 MAGICLINK_VERIFY_INCLUDE_EMAIL = True

-# Ensure the user who clicked magic link used the same browser as the
-# initial login request.
-# Note: This can cause issues on devices where the default browser is
-# different from the browser being used by the user such as on iOS)
-MAGICLINK_REQUIRE_SAME_BROWSER = True

-# Ensure the user who clicked magic link has the same IP address as the
-# initial login request.
-MAGICLINK_REQUIRE_SAME_IP = True

 # The number of times a login token can be used before being disabled
 MAGICLINK_TOKEN_USES = 1